 Remember Sally Jones from Normaltown, California?
 She is still working with the Stop the Bees Community Group.

-Angry bees are still swarming the United States.

-Sally wants to solve that problem.

-(Remember, this is an imaginary example!)
+Angry bees are still swarming the United States, and Sally wants to solve that problem.
+Remember, this is an imaginary example!

 Sally helped come up with the Beekeeping Act.

-It is a new policy.

-It would build new bee colonies.
+It is a policy that would build new bee colonies.

-The colonies would get built far away from where people live.

-So it would help make people safer.
+The colonies would get built far away from where people live, so it would help make people safer.

 The Beekeeping Act will get voted on soon.

-Elected officials will decide if it becomes the law.

-Sally wants to talk to her elected official.
+Elected officials will decide if it becomes the law, so Sally wants to talk to her elected official.
 Her elected official's name is Anne Smith.

-Anne Smith is a representative.

-She votes on laws that affect the whole United States.
+Anne Smith is a representative, which means she votes on laws that affect the whole United States.

 Sally wants Representative Smith to vote "Yes" on the Beekeeping Act.
 Here is a story that Sally might share with Representative Smith:

-Hi, I'm Sally Jones.

-I'm from Normaltown, California.

-I'm a member of the Stop the Bees Community Group.

-I'm here to talk to you today about the Beekeeping Act.

-This affects me because bees keep attacking Normaltown.

-The bees make it hard for people to go outside in Normaltown.
+Hi, I'm Sally Jones from Normaltown, California.
+I'm a member of the Stop the Bees Community Group, and I'm here to talk to you today about the Beekeeping Act.
+This affects me because bees keep attacking Normaltown, and make it hard for people to go outside.
 The bees sting people as soon as they go outside.
 My nephew got stung by 57 bees when he went outside last week.

-He is still in the hospital now.

-Lots of my friends and family in Normaltown have been stung.
+He is still in the hospital now, and lots of my friends and family in Normaltown have been stung.
 I got stung 5 times just coming here to see you!

 Everyone in Normaltown is afraid to go outside.

-But the bees aren't just in Normaltown.

-Bees keep attacking lots of towns across the United States.
+But the bees aren't just in Normaltown; they keep attacking lots of towns across the United States.
 The Beekeeping Act will help fix the bee problem.

-It will give money to build bee colonies away from towns.
+It will give money to build bee colonies away from towns like Normaltown.

-It will make the bees leave places like Normaltown.

 We won't have to be afraid to leave our houses anymore.

-I want to feel safe going outside again.

-Please help people like me by voting for the Beekeeping Act.
+I want to feel safe going outside again, so please help people like me by voting for the Beekeeping Act.